-UCAS collects examination results that are subject to embargo rules and regulations, and results from awarding organisations that are not included in the embargo, as applicants will have already received their results.
+UCAS collects examination results that are subject to strict embargo arrangements, and results from awarding organisations that are not included in the embargo.

-Awarding organisations aim to send at least 98% of results to UCAS, but this is not guaranteed.
-Results may be sent to you after the main file of results has been made available to you - these are known as amendment files.
+Awarding organisations aim to send at least 98% of results to UCAS on their first submission, but this is not guaranteed.
+Results may be sent to you after the first submission of results have been made available to you - these are known as amendments.